- Why WorkCast

 Having a captive audience, who have actively registered to take part, on the day, works wonders for attendee engagement.

-Rather than simply listening to a pre-recording of someone talking to them, live events offer the opportunity for viewers to become involved in proceedings, therefore, they’re likely to view for longer, listening to more of what you have to say.
+Rather than simply listening to a pre-recording of someone talking to them, live online events offer the opportunity for viewers to become involved in proceedings, therefore, they’re likely to view for longer, listening to more of what you have to say.

 Call: +1 206 259 2141